jeancharlesamey/hourTracker/README.md

 **You work on multiple projects and need to understand where your time actually goes.**

 Every Friday, you review the week.
 You notice 3 days hit your daily cap (7.5h), 2 days stopped at 4h, and 2 days had no logged hours.
 The calendar shows it visually.
-The analytics show it numerically.
-You see that design work consumed 24.2h, and writing only 8.7h.
+The analytics show it in details.
+You see that design and refinement work consumed 28.2h, and product discovery only 2.7h.
 Next week, you adjust.
 No guessing.
 No feeling.
 Numbers.

 This is the premise: **"I can't improve what I can't measure."**

 Most trackers ask you to log in real-time.
 You forget.
 You estimate retroactively.
 The data becomes fiction.
-This one stays simple—open at the end of your half-day or day, type hours per task, move on.
-No syncing.
+This one tracker stays simple—open at the end of your half-day or day, type hours per task and move on. and you get tge calculation in day per week or month pr even pourcentage.
+No cloud syncing.
 No apps.
 No friction.
 Just your browser and the truth.

 The calendar shows **4 squares per day**, each representing 2 hours (8h total capacity).
 Each day in March 2026 displays as a grid where you can see how many hours were logged — 2, 3, 4, 5, etc. — with squares filled from bottom to top.